MODFLOW-USGS/modflow6/.vscode/README.md

 Now, configure the VSCode files for the modflow6 directory.
 Open the `modflow6` directory in VSCode.
-Make sure that this setting points toward your Python executable. directory in VSCode.
+Make sure that the setting "python.defaultInterpreterPath" points toward your Python executable.

 ```json
 {